Lynda Duncan prepares to scan family photos for her book. Photo by Claire Smith (C’22).

 By Claire Smith

 In one of many projects hosted at the University Art Gallery through the Highlander Libraries collaborative project, professor of art Greg Pond hosted a bookmaking workshop on Sunday, February 23.
 This workshop was created to complement the efforts of community members and the Roberson Project on Slavery, Race, and Reconciliation to preserve Sewanee’s Black History.
-This event helps black community members digitize their personal and family memorabilia and create books that they can both keep for personal use and submit to Sewanee’s archives to fill in the gaps historical records have left by underrepresenting the black Sewanee community.
+This event helps Black community members digitize their personal and family memorabilia and create books that they can both keep for personal use and submit to Sewanee’s archives.
+These books will begin to fill in the gaps the University’s historical records have left by underrepresenting the black community.

 The Highlander Libraries project puts a heavy emphasis on memory, documentation, and representation of communities and their struggles through art and the printed word.
 The project features a large bookshelf full of books on topics like race, sexuality, gender, civil disobedience, and social theory, recreating the effect of the Highlander Folk School that once operated in Monteagle and trained people for various civil rights fights over decades.
 Lined up on the top of the shelf is a series of printed booklets by a University of Tennessee Chattanooga student, Kayla Green, who creates stylized, artistic books that visually demonstrate the experience of being a young black woman in the South through collages of photos and words.

 This work seemed to serve as an inspiration for the hand-stitched books that Pond and others working at the Bookmaking Workshop wanted to help members of the community create.
 By giving people the tools to create a planned, artistic book that incorporates their family histories and personal stories, the project both archives a crucial piece of Sewanee while creating visually compelling pieces for community members to engage with.